 Mama comes from newcomer Spanish director Andres Muschietti, here hiding behind the more Anglicised name of Andy.
 Muschietti had previously made the film as the three-minute long Mama (2008).
-This clearly inspired Guillermo Del Toro sufficiently to give backing to Muschietti to expand Mama as a full-length film.
-The resulting film marks Muschiettis feature-length directorial debut.
+This obviously inspired Guillermo Del Toro sufficiently to give backing to Muschietti to expand Mama as a full-length film.
+The resulting film marked Muschiettis feature-length directorial debut.

 Perhaps the most unusual aspect of the film is the casting.
-The headline name is Jessica Chastain, an increasingly rising star name in the last couple of years.
-Mama opens within a week of Chastains Academy Award-nominated performance in Zero Dark Thirty (2012) and the two roles could not exist at more opposed poles to one another.
+The headline name is Jessica Chastain.
+Mama opened within a week of Chastains Academy Award-nominated performance in Zero Dark Thirty (2012) and the two roles could not exist at more opposed poles to one another.
 If one didnt know, you would never guess it is Chastain here with her natural red hair hidden under a black dye job and she Gothed out with tattoos.
 The disappointment of casting an actress of Jessica Chastains calibre is that the film does nothing with her.
 Though she is given black hair dye and a set of tattoos, her Goth character could just as easily be replaced with Zero Dark Thirtys Maya or for that matter The Help (2011)s Celia for all the difference it makes.
 Up against her is Danish actor Nikolaj Coster-Waldau whose name has risen in recent years as a result of tvs Game of Thrones (2011 ).
-Coster-Waldau has an impossibly handsome presence but for some reason the film chooses to write him out of the show about halfway through and allow the lead to be inherited by the far less sympathetic character of Jessica Chastains step-aunt.
+Coster-Waldau has an impossibly handsome presence but for some reason the film chooses to write him out of the show about halfway through and allow the lead to be inherited by the far less sympathetic character of Chastains step-aunt.

-Andy Muschietti is next attached to direct the remake of It (2017).
+Andy Muschietti subsequently went on to direct the remake of It (2017).

 Original short film is available here:-